ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 ## Monadic eval

 Time to come back from the land of the monad and talk evaluation and type prediction again.
+Why go there in the first place?
+Other than numeric and Boolean constants, all terms in `BAE` are evaluated by evaluating their subterms and combining the results to give a value for the term.
+Unless of course evaluating any of the subterms results in an error.
+If an error occurs it should be passed back to the user and return as the result.
+Hopefully the role of the `Either` will become clear after looking at  few terms.

+The signature does not change, but we will call the evaluation function `evalM` to designate that this is a monadic version.

 {% highlight haskell %}
+evalM :: ABE -> Either String ABE
+{% endhighlight %}

+Constants evaluate as they always have.
+Nothing can fail, so the constant values are simply returned.

+{% highlight haskell %}
-evalM :: ABE -> Either String ABE evalM (Num x) = (Right (Num x)) evalM (Boolean x) = (Right (Boolean x)) evalM (Plus t1 t2) = do t1' <- (evalM t1)
+evalM (Num x) = (Right (Num x)) evalM (Boolean x) = (Right (Boolean x))
+{% endhighlight %}

+The evaluation of `Plus` terms gives a pattern for all other terms.
+We will use the `do` notation to first evaluate both subterms, `t1` and `t2`, storing the results in `t1'` and `t2'`:

+{% highlight haskell %}
+evalM (Plus t1 t2) = do
+  t1' <- (evalM t1)
   t2' <- (evalM t2)